craigstjean/miditabs/README.md

 * Measures can be seperated with '|'.
 This makes it easier to read but has no impact on the final result, and measures are not verified to be valid
 * Use _ to identify frets 10 and above
 * Use N followed by a note length to change in the middle of a series of notes
+* Use A followed by a value to change the attack in the middle of a series of notes
+* Use R followed by a note length to *rewind* the current track in the middle of a series of notes (to allow playing a note at the same time as another, while the other is still playing)
 * Examples:
     * 202 - Play the 6th string fret 2, the 5th string open, and the 4th string fret 2 all together
     * .2 - Play only the 5th string fret 2